• Skip to primary navigation

 Chocolate Cupcakes

-2. Whisk together almond flour, cocoa powder, tapioca flour, coconut sugar, cinnamon, baking soda and salt in a large mixing bowl.
+2. Whisk together the almond flour, cocoa powder, tapioca starch, coconut sugar, cinnamon, baking soda and salt in a large mixing bowl.

 3. Add in the remaining ingredients.
-This includes the eggs, avocado oil, vanilla and water.
+This includes the eggs, almond milk, avocado oil, and vanilla.
 Whisk until smooth.

-4. Pour the batter into a lined muffin pan.
+4. Pour the batter into your lined muffin tin.
 Each cupcake is about ¼ cup batter, making 12 cupcakes.

 5. Place the cupcakes in your oven (middle rack) and bake at 350 degrees for 16-18 minutes.